RocketChat/Apps.Whiteboard/README.md

 #### Through Slash Commands:

-- Use `/whiteboard new` to create a new whiteboard.
 - Use `/whiteboard help` for a helpful message.
-- Use `/whiteboard list` to list all created boards in the room.
+- Use `/whiteboard list` to list all created whiteboards in the room.
+- Use `/whiteboard new <board name>` to create a new whiteboard.
+- Use `/whiteboard search <board name>` to search a whiteboard.
+- Use `/whiteboard delete <board name>` to delete a whiteboard.

 #### Through Action Buttons: